On the topology of fiber-type curves: a Zariski pair of affine nodal curves: Preliminaries

 \subsection{Admissible maps}

 The following definition is found in Arapura~\cite{Arapura-geometry}.

-\begin{dfn} A surjective morphism $F:U\to S$ from a smooth quasi-projective surface $U$ to a compact Riemann surface $S$ is admissible if it admits a surjective holomorphic enlargement $\hat F:\hat U\to S$ with connected fibers, where $\hat U$ is a smooth compactification of $U$. \end{dfn}
+\begin{dfn} A surjective morphism $F:U\to S$ from a smooth quasi-projective surface $U$ to a smooth projective curve $S$ is admissible if it admits a surjective holomorphic enlargement $\hat F:\hat U\to S$ with connected fibers, where $\hat U$ is a smooth compactification of $U$. \end{dfn}

-Note that admissible maps have connected generic fibers, and that any polynomial map $f:\CC^2\to\CC$ with connected generic fibers is the restriction of an admissible map $F:U\to\PP^1$, where $U$ is the complement in $\PP^2$ of a finite number of points, all of which lie on the line at infinity.
+\begin{rem} Let $F:U\to S$ be a surjective morphism from a smooth quasi-projective surface to a smooth projective curve.
+Then $F$ is admissible if and only if $F$ has connected generic fibers.
+Indeed, if $F:U\to S$ is admissible and $\hat F:\hat U\to S$ is a holomorphic enlargement with connected fibers, the generic fiber of $\hat F$ is smooth by generic smoothness on the target.
+Hence, the generic fiber of $F$ is a Zariski open subset of a smooth connected compact curve, which is connected.
+For the other implication, suppose that $\hat F:\hat U\to S$ is a holomorphic enlargement of $F$, where $\hat U$ is a smooth compactification of $U$.
+Then, Stein factorization implies that $\hat F$ factors as a map with connected fibers $G:X\to S'$ and a surjective finite morphism $h:S'\to S$, where $S'$ can be taken to be a smooth projective curve.
+Since $F$ has connected generic fibers, and $F$ also factors through $h$, $h$ must be a branched cover of degree $d=1$, so $h$ is a homeomorphism and thus $\hat F$ has connected fibers. \end{rem}

+Most of the maps that will appear in this paper will be dominant rational morphisms $F:\PP^2\dashrightarrow\PP^1$ such that the restriction to its maximal domain of definition is an admissible map.
+Any dominant rational morphism $F$ can be expressed by a surjective morphism $F=[f:g]:U\to\PP^1$ when restricted to its maximal domain of definition $U$, where $f,g\in\CC[x,y,z]$ are homogeneous polynomials of the same degree with no non-constant common factors, and $U=\PP^2\setminus\mathcal B$, where $\mathcal B$ is the finite set $V(f)\cap V(g)$.
+In particular, most of the maps that will appear in this paper will be of the form described below: